 Eikyo Bintatara is a freeform work alternating between intensely rhythmic fast sections and phantasmal slow sections.
 At several points throughout the work, Ifukube introduces a fleet melody adapted from the main theme of the first movement of his Deux Caractères for Violin and Piano written in 1955.
 In typical Ifukube fashion, Eikyo Bintatara works itself into an instrumental frenzy as it soars toward its rousing conclusion.

-It was around the time of Eikyo Bintatara's premiere that Ifukube was approached by the Tokyo College of Music to join their faculty as the chief professor of composition, a full-time position.
+It was around the time of Eikyo Bintatara's premiere that Ifukube was approached by the Tokyo College of Music, which is located in the Ikebukuro district of the Japanese capital, to join their faculty as the chief professor of composition, a full-time position.
 The proposal came from the college's president, Hideo Abe, a bass vocalist who had been primarily active as a performer before the Second World War.
 Abe and his board of directors were well aware of the quality of Ifukube's teaching during his stint at the Tokyo School of Music in the 1940s and 1950s; surely, the fact that many of Ifukube's former pupils such as Yasushi Akutagawa and Toshiro Mayuzumi had gone on to make internationally recognized names for themselves in the postwar period was undeniable evidence of Ifukube's value and potential as a mentor to greatness.
 Desiring to return to the world of education, Ifukube accepted the Tokyo College of Music's offer to begin teaching in the spring of the following year.